The Goberian is the combination of a Siberian Husky with a Golden Retriever.

 This breed also gets along with kids and other pets, so your dog will love everyone in the family.

-Even if he appears to favor a particular family member, he will still be affectionate and friendly towards everyone in the household.
+Even if he appears to favour a particular family member, he will still be affectionate and friendly towards everyone in the household.

 If you’re planning to get an alert protector and watchdog in your house, the Goberian is an excellent choice.
 He will protect you and bark to let you know of any suspicious activity.